Benefits of Hibiscus Tea Plant

 Good for the Skin

 The skin needs antioxidants in order to glow and be youthful-looking.
 Hibiscus tea is good for the skin because it is rich in anthocyanocides, a kind of antioxidant that is powerful against free radicals that cause premature skin aging.
 Anthocyanocides which have anti-inflammatory properties and astringent effects can control excess oil and tighten large pores.

 Aside from being an antioxidant powerhouse, hibiscus is also loaded with alpha hydroxyl acids (AHAs) that deliver the chemical forms of AHAs sans the harshness.
 These acids help promote collagen production, reduce the appearance of surface lines and wrinkles, promote blood flow to the skin, brighten the skin, and minimize discoloration.
-Because of the anti-aging components such as these, hibiscus flowers are being used in various skincare products and the plant itself is considered “Nature’s Botox”.
+Because of the anti-aging components such as these, hibiscus flowers are being used in various skincare products.

 Different studies suggest that hibiscus can help induce weight loss since it contains natural bioactive compounds that reduce body weight and lipid accumulation in both human and animal subjects.
 In a similar study in rats, it was found out that the antioxidant nature compound in hibiscus extracts from its leaves and calices can lower cholesterol levels.
 These exciting findings, along with healthy lifestyle choices, make this plant a possible potent solution in treating and managing obesity.